-Channel / Group Facilities

-Up to 320 mono equivalent channels: 108 stereo channels plus 104 mono channels.

-Up to 52 full 5.1 surround channels allocated from available channel resource.

-8 x 5.1 surround, stereo or mono audio groups.

-All channels and groups have 4-band EQ, 2-band Filters, Compressor/Limiter and Expander/Gate.

-Separate 2-band EQ and 2-band Filters for Dynamics side-chain.

-Up to 192 mono equivalent assignable inserts for outboard gear.

-All channels and groups can have a direct output or a mix-minus feed.

-Direct outputs can be pre EQ, pre fader, or post fader.

-Automatic cross-fading facility, with user-definable fade out and in times.

-Additional VCA style grouping system.

-Every channel can route to every buss, at the same time, without restrictions.

-Busses

-2 main plus 2 sub-main stereo or 5.1 surround outputs with Compressors.

-20 auxiliary outputs which can be 20 mono or 10 stereo.

-48 outputs for multi-track or general purpose feeds.

-Simultaneous LCRS, stereo and mono outputs available from each 5.1 main output.

-Direct input available to group, mains, aux and mix-minus busses.

-System
+CHANNEL / GROUP FACILITIES

+- Up to120 mono equivalent channels: 48 stereo plus 24 mono channels or 60 stereo channels. - 8 stereo or mono audio groups. - All channels have 4-band EQ, 2band Filters, Compressor/Limiter and Expander/Gate.
+All groups have Compressor and Expander/Gate. - There is a pool of assignable inserts and a pool of direct outputs for channels and groups. - All channels and groups can have a direct output or a mix-minus feed. - Direct outputs can be pre EQ, pre fader, or post fader. - Automatic cross-fading facility, with user-definable fade out and in times. - Additional VCA style grouping system. - Every channel can route to every buss, at the same time, without restrictions.

+BUSSES

+- 2 main plus 2 sub-main stereo or 5.1 surround outputs with Compressors. - 12 auxiliary outputs which can be paired for stereo. - 24 outputs for multi-track or general purpose feeds which can be fed from pre EQ, pre fader, post fader or direct output. - Simultaneous LCRS, stereo and mono outputs available from each 5.1 main output. - Direct input available to group, mains, aux and mix-minus busses.

+SYSTEM
-Up to 64 faders, with A and B layers of control, plus 2 main output faders with 2 sub-main outputs available on a second layer of control.

-All faders are motorised and touch-sensitive.

-A centrally assigned fader allows control of any fader from the optimum listening position.

-Comprehensive surround panning and monitoring.

-User-definable panels for monitor selection and control.

-Flexible TFT screen-based meters with total user-configurability.
+- Up to 64 faders, with A and B layers of control, plus 2 main output faders with 2 sub-main outputs available on a second layer of control - All faders are motorised and touch-sensitive. - A centrally assigned fader allows control of any fader from the optimum listening position. - Comprehensive surround panning and monitoring. - User-definable panels for monitor selection and control. - Flexible TFT screen-based meters with total user-configurability. - Input delay control screen with optional control panel. - Optional I/O expansion via a wide area interface such as MADI or Hydra, Calrec's sophisticated audio networking system. - On board Flash ROM memory system allows 99 full console or partial memories. - PC backup allows an unlimited number of memories. - Sophisticated GPIO facilities.

-Delayavailable on inputs, outputs and groups.

-Optional I/O expansion via a wide area interface such as MADI or Hydra, Calrec's sophisticated audio networking system.

-On board Flash ROM memory system allows 99 full console or partial memories.

-PC backup allows an unlimited number of memories.

-Sophisticated GPIO facilities.

-Resilience

-Console operates independantly of PC.

-Independent DSP operation ensures audio continuity even during PC or control reset.

-Console and racks boot from power on in less than 20 seconds.

-Full control system reset in less than 15 seconds with no loss of audio.

-Last settings fully restored on power-up or reset.

-Automatic change over to hot spares for power supplies, control cards and DSP card.

-All cards and modules are designed to be hot plugged.

-All cards and modules are designed to initialise upon insertion.

-IMPORTANT CONCEPTS
+RESILIENCE

+- Console operates independently of PC. - Independent DSP operation ensures audio continuity even during PC or control reset. - Console and racks boot from power on in less than 20 seconds. - Full control system reset in less than 15 seconds with no loss of audio. - Last settings fully restored on power-up or reset. - Automatic change over to hot spares for power supplies, control cards and DSP card. - All cards and modules are designed to be hot plugged. - All cards and modules are designed to initialise upon insertion.

+LAYERING AND ASSIGNABLE CONTROL